The night belonged to the hunter.

 “See this, Upangshu?
 Huh…do you have any bragging rights over your two-penny stones?” she teased.

 “If you say so, Upangshu.
-The real Syamantaka lustres purple on a lunar eclipse day.
-Shall I prove it you?
-See this… She held out the Syamantaka.
+The real Syamantaka lustres red on a lunar eclipse day.
+Shall I prove it to you?
+See this…” She held out the Syamantaka.

-Dark blue turned into the brightest Indigo and in a flash it was Purple!
+Dark blue turned into the brightest indigo and in a flash it was red!

-” When I have the Syamantaka, why do think I will con you out of stones which won’t have a worthwhile prize-tag compared to it?
-What a waste of my time.
+” When I own the Syamantaka, why do you think I will con you out of stones which don’t have a worthwhile price-tag compared to it?
+What a waste of my time!
 I’m leaving!”

 The ploy to attack his ego worked.